List of FC Schalke 04 players

 FC Schalke 04 is a German football club based in Gelsenkirchen.
 The club was founded in 1904.
 They currently compete in the Bundesliga.

 The following are lists of Schalke 04 players since the formation of the Bundesliga in 1963 and notable club players of the pre-Bundesliga era.

 Players

 Bundesliga era

-All 512 players who made at least one appearance in a competitive match for Schalke 04 since August 1963 are listed below.
-468 of them played in the Bundesliga, which is a record for the league.

-316 players scored at least one goal for the club.
-277 of them scored in the Bundesliga, which is also a record for the league.
+Player: All 561 players who made at least one appearance in a competitive match for Schalke 04 since August 1963 are listed below.
+469 of them played in the Bundesliga.
+342 players scored at least one goal for the club.
+280 of them scored in the Bundesliga.